Thiesant/azerothcore-transmog-3.3.5a/README.md

 - Currently, the real_item id is removed from the database and the transmog is broken by first resetting and then deleting the slot or slots
 - The click area is off-center because the UI button for deletion and reset is not properly centered.
+- Equipment icons are not reliable be wrong, grey or display no item (May already be fixed!)

 ## WIP